Motorsport legend Paddy Hopkirk dies aged 89

 Back in competitive action

-In 1977, with co-driver Taylor Mike, he took part once again in a revived edition of the London-Sydney Marathon, the Singapore Airlines London to Sydney Rally, this time driving a Citroën CX 2400, taking third place overall in front of another CX driven by Claude Laurent and Jean-Claude Ogier, who had been rescued by Hopkirk and Nash in 1968.
+In 1977, with co-driver Taylor Mike, he took part once again in a revived edition of the London-Sydney Marathon, the Singapore Airlines London to Sydney Rally, this time driving a Citroen CX 2400, taking third place overall in front of another CX driven by Claude Laurent and Jean-Claude Ogier, who had been rescued by Hopkirk and Nash in 1968.

-Five years hence, he won the RAC Golden 50, a historical anniversary race celebrating the 50th RAC Rally, with co-driver Brian Culcheth in the Mini Cooper with which Timo Mäkinen had won the 1965 Monte Carlo Rally.
+Five years hence, he won the RAC Golden 50, a historical anniversary race celebrating the 50th RAC Rally, with co-driver Brian Culcheth in the Mini Cooper with which Timo Makinen had won the 1965 Monte Carlo Rally.

 Eight years later, he won the Pirelli Classic Marathon with co-driver Alec Poole and in 1994, he entered the Monte Carlo Rally again, driving a current Mini Cooper, very similar to the original car, but now produced by Rover Group.